ibm-cloud-docs/power-iaas/global-replication-service.md

 {: class="simple-table"}
 {: caption="Table 1.
 Scenario that explains how primary and secondary site is created" caption-side="bottom"}

 In addition to creating replication-enabled volumes, you must complete other actions on primary and secondary sites to configure the GRS.
+You can check whether volume is master or auxiliary volume.
+For more information, see [How can I check whether volume is primary or auxiliary volume?](/docs/power-iaas?topic=power-iaas-getting-started-GRS#check-for-primary-vol)

 ## Configuring the primary site
-{: configure-primary-site}
+{: #configure-primary-site}

 Configure the primary site with the following steps:
 1. Create a replication enabled volumes by using the [API request(dummy link)]().
     The new field `replicationEnabled` is true in the background to create new replication-enabled volumes when you call the API request.
+You can convert existing volumes to replication enabled volumes.
+For more information, see [How do I convert existing volumes to replication enabled volumes?](/docs/power-iaas?topic=power-iaas-getting-started-GRS#convert-to-replication-vol)

 2. Create a virtual server instance with replication-enabled volumes by using the {{site.data.keyword.powerSys_notm}} user interface.
     You must provision a new virtual server instance by using the created replication-enabled volumes.
 You can also attach the replication-enabled volumes post creation of a virtual server instance.